 - When OWS is operated, bilge tank sounding is monitored manually

-- When ship is involved in grounding or collision, the ship officer form each department must check all the tank sounding to assess for any leakages
+- When ship is involved in grounding or collision, the ship officer from each department must check all the tank sounding to assess for any leakages

 - When chief engineer is relieved by the new chief, he/she should check the actual level and oil quantity present onboard by manually sounding all the tanks